t-costa/CPC-Problems/Kadane/README.md

 So the algorithm procedes as follows: it scan all the elements once, keeping track of the greatest sum found (initialized to the first element) and of the sum of the current sub-array.
 As soon as the sum becomes larger than the current maximum, we update it.
 As soon as the sum becomes negative, we set it to zero, because of the second property above.

+<b>Complexity:</b> The algorithm consists of just one loop, so each element is examinated only once, so the total time complexity is O(n),
+while the extra space in constant (just two variables).